 Time had to come to move to a new bank.

-We were refused loan twice by the same bank with whom we had maintained a relationship for years.
+We were refused a loan twice by the same bank with whom we had maintained a relationship for years.

+They said they are following the rule book.
 Remember, banks are not here to take risks for you.
 They will only fund you if they find your credentials to be worth investing.

 The same bank which got investments done from us as and when required, turned their bank on us when we needed them the most.

-Our company does not have a property.
+Our company does not have an estate.

 So, we wanted a “high risk” unsecured loan.

-The lesson learnt was “If you have a property, at least connect to a bank which has a branch near your property.
+The lesson learned was “If you have a property, at least connect to a bank which has a branch near your property.
 Unregistered properties won’t mean a penny, even if you have paid the full amount for them”.

 One of our old directors had a miserable CIBIL score which further added to the misery of our company’s credentials.